Yanina-Kutovaya/RecSys-retail/docs/6_model_serving.rst

 **Docker containerization and its publishing in the registry:** https://github.com/Yanina-Kutovaya/RecSys-retail/blob/main/.github/workflows/docker.yml

-- Trained model which will be deployed in production is saved in Model registry in Yandex Object Storage for further use in A/B tests.
+- Trained model which will be deployed in production is saved in Model registry in Yandex Object Storage (YC S3) for further use in A/B tests.
+- Features generated on all the intermediate steps are stored in Feature store in YC S3 for further re-use and model analysis.

 Microservice  deployment
 ------------------------

 **Docker:** https://github.com/Yanina-Kutovaya/RecSys-retail/tree/main/docker

-- recsys_retail_train - to build a container just for training of the model
+- recsys_retail_train - to build a container just for training of the model without model serving
-- recsys_retail - to build two types of containers for microservice
+- recsys_retail - to build two types of containers for microservice:
+    - container for model serving where the model is trained outside of the container
+    - container where on the first stage the model is trained, the second stage is model serving

-- traefik - to use reverse proxy server Traefik for microservice
+- traefik - to use a reverse proxy server Traefik for microservice

 **Docker-compose:**